 Table 3 – Standard Process Time Frames – Explanatory Notes

 Note 1.
 All days listed apply to Company Business Days.
 In addition, in the event information has been requested of the Interconnecting Customer, all application Time Frames shall commence the next Business Day following receipt of information from the Interconnecting Customer.
 All Time Frames may be extended by mutual agreement.
 Any delays caused by Interconnecting Customer will interrupt the applicable Time Frame.
 A Force Majeure Event, affecting either the Company or the Interconnecting Customer, shall suspend the applicable Time Frame(s).
-The provisions in Section 3.6(b)regarding Interconnection Application and Interconnecting Customer-requested Time Frame Extensions shall also suspend the Time Frames.
+The provisions in Section 3.6.2regarding Interconnection Application and Interconnecting Customer-requested Time Frame extensions shall also suspend the Time Frames.
 Pursuant to the above provisions, the Company shall withdraw an Interconnection Application as authorized by the Department.
 The Time Frames in Table 3 will be affected if ISO-NE determines that a system Impact Study is required.
-This will occur if the Interconnecting Customer’s Facility is greater than 5 MW and may occur if the Interconnecting Customer’s Facility is greater than 1 MW.
+This will occur if the Interconnecting Customer’s Facility is equal to or greater than 5 MW and may occur if the Interconnecting Customer’s Facility is greater than 1 MW.

 Note 2.
 The 3 Business Days the Company has to acknowledge receipt of the Interconnecting Customer’s Interconnection Application is included within the 10 Business Day Time Frame for the Company to review the Interconnection Application’s completeness.

 Note 3.
+Time Frames for any Impact or Detailed Study that is part of a Group Study shall be determined by mutual agreement.

+Note 4.
 Company delivers an executable agreement form.
-Once the Interconnection Service Agreement is delivered by the Company, any further modification and timetable will be established by mutual agreement.Note 4.
-Actual totals laid out in columns exceed the maximum target.
+Once the Interconnection Service Agreement is delivered by the Company, any further modification and timetable will be established by mutual agreement.

-Note 5.
-125 day maximum applies to an Interconnecting Customer opting to begin directly in Standard Process, and 150 days is for an Interconnecting Customer who goes through initial Expedited Process first.
-In both cases this assumes that both the Impact and Detailed Studies are needed.
-If the Detailed Study is not needed, the Time Frames will be shorter.

 Table 4 – Standard Process Complex Projects Time Frames (Note 1)